 - Get your unused yoga or exercise mat and trace your shoe over in the smooth area.
-If you don’t have any of these mats, you can look for it in a store that throws it away.
+If you don’t have any of these mats, you can look for them in a store that throws them away.

 - After tracing cut out immediately the design you have.

 - Repeat the earlier steps at least four times, both left and right.
-Now, you will have a total of five cut out insoles of your both foot.
+Now, you will have a total of five cut-out insoles on your both foot.

 - Pile out the cut insoles of each right and left foot.
 Be sure to face up the textured side.

 - With the hot glue gun, paste together the four piled insoles.
-Glue each layer gradually, put some glue and press it.
-Don’t try to stick together in one layer because the glue might get dry immediately and will not hold the insoles together.
+Glue each layer gradually, put some glue, and press it.
+Don’t try to stick them together in one layer because the glue might get dry immediately and will not hold the insoles together.

 - Let it dry.
 You can now have your new insoles once they’re dry.

-There are many ways on how to make cheap insoles; you just have to be resourceful especially in utilizing materials.
-Insoles can be made out from yoga mats, cardboard, silicone, and the like which are widely available and affordable.
+There are many ways how to make cheap insoles; you just have to be resourceful, especially in utilizing materials.
+Insoles can be made out of yoga mats, cardboard, silicone, and the like which are widely available and affordable.
 Following these steps and through innovations, you can save not just your feet, your time in searching for your fitted insole, but your money as well.